-Last week, I took a motorcycle trip with a friend in the New Jersey and Connecticut area.
-It was not just a fun adventure, but significant for me in that “touring” (luggage, overnights, etc.) is a big dimension of motorcycling for me.
+Last week, I took a motorcycle trip with a friend in the New Jersey and Connecticut areas.
+It was a fun adventure and significant because “touring” (luggage, overnights, etc.) is a significant dimension of motorcycling.

 Oddly enough, when not doing a trip, I like to ride alone – more often than not.

-I certainly have the right motorcycle for it: a 1993 Suzuki GSX1100G standard-style bike.
+I certainly have the right motorcycle: a 1993 Suzuki GSX1100G standard-style bike.
 Upright seating position.
 I mean bolt-upright, like sitting in a chair (not laid back like a cruiser, and not laying down over the tank like a sportbike).
-Being a large-displacement inline four cylinder plus a shaft drive, makes it one of the last of a style called UJM or ‘universal Japanese motorcycle’.
-All four major Japanese bike companies copied each others ideas ‘quite thoroughly’ on this.
-I went with the Suzuki.
+Being a large-displacement inline four-cylinder plus a shaft drive makes it one of the last of a style called UJM or ‘universal Japanese motorcycle’.
+All four major Japanese bike companies copied each other’s ideas thoroughly.
+I went with Suzuki.

-Its a heavy bike (~600 pounds) with a significant seat height (~31 inches).
+It is a heavy bike (~600 pounds) with a significant seat height (~31 inches).
 I’m 5′ 6″ with a 30″ inseam.
 You do the math.
-I’m on my toes at a stoplight and the bike isn’t light.
+I’m on my toes at a stoplight, and the bike isn’t light.
 Having said this, it’s quite awesome on the highway.
 Being in the left lane of the super-slab with 53′ long trucks passing by is no problem.
 The engine is tuned for low-end torque and passing ability.
-It’s quick, but it’s not like a sportbike.
+It’s quick, but it’s not like a sport bike.

-The sad part is while the bike was made for a hard-luggage option, the bike and the options were discontinued soon after I bought it.
-Now at this point, years later, I made a big effort hunting down a quality aftermarket set, but all told it would cost around $1,000.
+The sad part is that while the bike was made for a hard luggage option, it and the options were discontinued soon after I bought it.
+Now, at this point, years later, I made a significant effort hunting down a quality aftermarket set, but all told, it would cost around $1,000.
 An email to the German manufacturer I looked at had some leftover inventory for this bike.
 But, I decided to go a different way by using soft luggage (strapped all over the bike).

-The soft luggage worked quite well, actually.
-All of it is from Rapid Transit, and it’s really good stuff.
-Tank bag, saddle bags, tail bag.
+The soft luggage worked quite well.
+All of it is from Rapid Transit, and it’s excellent stuff.
+Tank bag, saddlebags, tail bag.
 Nice.

-This was emphatically setup up just as a guide, with a nice bunch of “waypoints” (pins in a map) programmed it.
-We weren’t led-around by it!
+This was set up just as a guide, with a nice bunch of “waypoints” (pins in a map) programmed into it.
+We weren’t led around by it!

-Any, yes that is beer on ice in the sink.
-We couldn’t pack a cooler on the motorcycles; how else was it going to be kept cold?
+Yes, that is beer and vodka on ice in the sink.
+We couldn’t pack a cooler on the motorcycles; how else would it be kept cold?